Rajma recipe made with red kidney beans, spices, onions and tomatoes

 Rajma Masala Served with Chawal

 Have no pressure cooker?
 No worries!
-I have the instructions to cook Rajma in a pot or use canned red kidney beans for ease.
+Use canned red kidney beans for ease.

 Rajma Chawal is a favorite combo in many North Indian households where Rajma Masala is served with Chawal (rice).
 Some onion & lemon wedges on the side is all you need to enjoy this delicious dish.